posit-dev/py-shiny/e2e/README.md

 ### Testing an app from `../examples`

-Testing an example app is slightly more complicated.
-At the test module level, create a fixture with the help of `conftest.create_example_fixture`, and use it from test funcs.
+It's also possible to test apps that live in the `../examples` directory: at the test module level, create a fixture with the help of `conftest.create_example_fixture`, and use it from test funcs.

 ```python
 # See https://github.com/microsoft/playwright-python/issues/1532